makrai/notes/kornai23-vector-sem.md

     * view interpretation as the inverse task, analysis by synthesis

 # 8 Trainability and real-world knowledge.
 Old title: Coreference 175

+## 8.3 Dynamic embeddings

+### Vectors

+* Both Harris, 1954 and Firth, 1957 are frequently cited as early precursors of vector semantics, but contemporary readers will be greatly disappointed if they read these works with the goal of understanding these key elements of modern systems
+  * Harris’ work is clear, well reasoned, and forms the basis for much theoretical and computational linguistic work in the subsequent decades, but neither vectors nor cooccurrence statistics play a major role in it
+  * Firth, besides providing the slogan “You shall know a word by the company" has had practically no impact, and much of what he wrote is quite opaque
+  * In truth, none of the key ideas can be fully traced to them
+* the use of vectors appeared first via multivariate statistics, importing
+  * Principal Component Analysis and the strongly related SVD which
+  * go back to the late 19th and early 20th century.
+In
+  * S19:2.7 we discussed how
+    * Osgood, May, and Miron (1975) and
+    * Deerwester, Dumais, and Harshman (1990) used these methods to study human conceptual structure and improve information retrieval
+  * The key conceptual step,
+    parting with the venerable Prague School tradition of discrete features and relying entirely on embedding the discrete elements in a cont vector space, was taken by Schütze, 1993

 # 9 Applications